sarah-j-lancaster/mentions/README.md

 Create a .env file and add:
 BEARER_TOKEN=XXXXXXXXXXXX

-First, run the development server:
+Then you can run the development server:

 ```bash
 npm run dev